cslarsen/mickey-scheme-historic/README.md

     collector.
 Adding a simple mark-and-sweep GC is trivial, though, so I'll get to it once I think it's important enough.

+  * It doesn't support __continuations__ (yet):  I think I'll have to convert to continuation passing style for a proper implementation of this.

 Compiling
 ---------